infamousjoeg/conceal/README.md

 # Conceal <!-- omit in toc -->

-Conceal is a command-line utility that eases the interaction between developer and OSX Keychain Access and Linux Keyring.
-It is the open-source companion to [Summon](https://cyberark.github.io/summon) as every secret added using this tool into Keychain/Keyring is added using Summon-compliant formatting.
+Conceal is a command-line utility that eases the interaction between developer and OSX Keychain Access.
+It is the open-source companion to [Summon](https://cyberark.github.io/summon) as every secret added using this tool into Keychain is added using Summon-compliant formatting.

 [![](https://github.com/infamousjoeg/conceal/workflows/Go/badge.svg?branch=master)](https://github.com/infamousjoeg/conceal/actions?query=workflow%3AGo)